jarednorman/canada/README.md

 Canada: _Define you some permissions_
 =====================================

-**NOTE:** If you're concerned by the fact that this repository has no activity lately and hasn't had a release since `v1.0.1`, don't be.
+**NOTE:** If you're concerned by the fact that this repository has very little activity, don't be.
 The functionality this package provides is very simple, it has no dependencies, and the Elixir language hasn't changed in any way that would break it.
 It still works just as well as when I first wrote it. :smiley:

 Canada provides a friendly interface for making easy use of [Elixir](http://elixir-lang.org/)'s excellent pattern matching to create